- This post contains affiliate links. Read more here.

-My dog Ralph is my best friend, my favorite companion, and one of the barkiest dogs I’ve ever met.
-I love her, but I’ll be honest, her barking drives me bananas!
-Thankfully, I’ve learned a few ways to control it.
+Most dogs are born to bark, though some breeds are louder or quieter than others (and some are downright chill).
+However, chances are good that barking is a part of your life as a dog owner.
+My dog Ralph was my best friend, my favorite companion, and one of the barkiest dogs I’d ever met.
+I loved her, but I’ll be honest, her barking sometimes drove me bananas.
+Thankfully, I learned a few ways to control it.
 If you have a dog who barks excessively, you’ll want to read this.
-Try these four strategies to help stop dog barking—with more details below:
+Try these four strategies to help stop dog barking—with more details below.

 - Sight barriers

 - A quiet zone